 An oral exam is performed on your initial visit to our office.
-A diagnosis and treatment options are then presented to you by Dr. Shroyer.
+A diagnosis and treatment options are then presented to you by Dr. Shroyer or Dr. Moore.
 Occasionally, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan may necessitate a second appointment to render needed surgical care.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral slip and any X-rays, if applicable

 - A list of current medications

 - Medical or dental insurance cards and information

 IMPORTANT: All patients under the age of 18 must be accompanied by a parent or guardian at the consultation visit.